 As a producer:

 - Know that until a JIT context presents itself, JIC’s won’t “hook”.
 People don’t “get” what it’s for, what you are about, what’s in it for them, why they need it.
 The ROI is unclear.
 Inertia too strong.
 They haven’t seen the magic. it hasn’t clicked.
 The flip hasn’t switched.
 It didn’t move the needle internally.
+Have you helped your audience see how this is relevant?
+How do you put in more JIT hooks?
+How can you reduce their cognitive load?

 - There is commercial incentive to design the world in a way that keeps us hooked.
 These behavioral hacks: “10 things you need to know before buying Tesla ” are deployed everywhere and have become conventional wisdom by now.
 They tap into the security hole of our brains — keeping our attention trapped in the cycle of more.
 More stuff, more information, more promise of shortcuts, more assurance.
+Do you use these JIC hacks in ways that align with your personal value?
+With great power comes great responsibility.

 OK now what?